Henryk Siemiradzki: Early life and education

-Siemiradzki's artistic career
+Artistic career

 After graduating from university with a Kandidat degree he abandoned his scientific career and moved to Saint Petersburg to study painting at the Imperial Academy of Arts from 1864 to 1870.
 Upon his graduation he was awarded a gold medal.
 In 1870–1871 he studied under Karl von Piloty in Munich on a grant from the Academy.
 In 1872 he moved to Rome and later built a studio there on Via Gaeta, while spending summers at his estate in Strzałków near Częstochowa.

 In 1873 he received the title of Academician of the Imperial Academy of Arts for his painting Christ and a Sinner, based on a verse Sinner written by Aleksey Tolstoy.
 In 1878 he received the French National Order of the Legion of Honour and a gold medal at the Paris World's Fair for the painting Flower Vase.
 In 1876–1879 Siemiradzki worked on frescoes for the Cathedral of Christ the Saviour (Moscow) among his other large-scale projects.

-In 1879 he offered one of his best-known works, the enormous Pochodnie Nerona (Nero's torches), painted around 1876, to the newly formed Polish National Museum.
+In 1879, he offered one of his best-known works, the enormous Pochodnie Nerona (Nero's torches), painted around 1876, to the newly formed Polish National Museum.
 The artwork is on display at the Siemiradzki Room of the Sukiennice Museum in the Kraków Old Town, the most popular branch of the museum.
-Around 1893 Siemiradzki worked on two large paintings for the State Historical Museum (Moscow) and in 1894 produced his monumental curtain for the Juliusz Słowacki Theatre in Kraków.
+Around 1893 Siemiradzki worked on two large paintings for the State Historical Museum (Moscow).
+In 1894, he produced his monumental curtain for the Juliusz Słowacki Theatre in Kraków.

-He died in Strzałków in 1902 and was buried originally in Warsaw, but later his remains were moved to the national Pantheon on Skałka in Kraków.
+He died in Strzałków in 1902 and was buried originally in Warsaw.
+His remains were later moved to the national Pantheon on Skałka in Kraków.

-Siemiradzki modern arts gallery
+Commemoration

 The modern arts gallery at V.N.
-Karazin Kharkiv National University in Kharkiv, is named after Siemiradzki.
+Karazin Kharkiv National University in Kharkiv where he studied, is named after Siemiradzki.
+In January 2025, on the occasion of the 220th anniversary of the V. N. Karazin Kharkiv National University, a monument to Henryk Siemiradsky was unveiled at the entrance to the gallery in the northern building of the university.
+The monument was created back in 2021, but its installation and opening were postponed due to quarantine restrictions and a Russian invasion of Ukraine.

+in 1910, a street in Lviv connecting the modern streets of Gipsova and Konovalets was named after Henryk Siemiradsky.

-Siemiradzki's monumental paintings
+Monumental paintings

 Siemiradzki's large-scale canvasses, including The Sword Dance influenced by the French Académie des Beaux-Arts, are on display at the national museums of Poland, Russia, and Ukraine; notably, at the Sukiennice Museum, the National Museum, Poznań, Lviv National Art Gallery, Tretyakov Gallery, and others.